 “What I really wanted for this record was for it to be a crossover record.
 I’m influenced by so many genres of music and while I’ve mostly worked in the alt-country/Americana world up until now, I was also raised on rock and folk music.
 I wanted there to be elements of all those genres on the record and I’m really glad we achieved that.”

-At the age of 23, Imogen has already realised a wealth of personal goals.
-From strong showings in national and international songwriting competitions to performing at the iconic Bluebird Cafe in Nashville, signing with Lost Highway Records Australia (Shane Nicholson, Ruby Boots, Adam Eckersley Band, Catherine Britt), receiving multiple CMC Music Award nominations, including Best New Artist, Best Video, and Female Artist of the Year in 2018, and having her last three singles reach #1 on the CMC Top 50 chart.
-That industry acknowledgement and respect from her peers has led to high profile shows with artists such as Diesel, Ian Moss, Daryl Braithwaite, Willie Watson and Shane Nicholson.
+At the age of 24, Imogen has already realised a wealth of personal goals.
+From strong showings in national and international songwriting competitions to performing at the iconic Bluebird Cafe in Nashville, signing with Lost Highway Records Australia (Shane Nicholson, Ruby Boots, Adam Eckersley Band, Catherine Britt), receiving multiple CMC Music Award and Golden Guitar Award nominations, and having her last five singles reach #1 on the CMC Top 50 chart.
+That industry acknowledgement and respect from her peers has led to high profile shows with artists such as Shania Twain, Clare Bowen, Diesel, Ian Moss, Daryl Braithwaite, Willie Watson and Shane Nicholson.
 She has also earned an abundance of songwriting and studio work credits, having co-written two songs on Kasey Chambers’ ARIA Award and Golden Guitar winning #1 album Dragonfly, and recorded backing vocals on Shane Nicholson’s award winning Love & Blood record.

 Imogen’s musical journey began when she picked up her Dad’s old Maton acoustic guitar as an eight-year-old and took her first tentative steps toward a fascination with the instrument and the possibility of writing her own songs.
 Inspiration also came in the form of her father’s own original songs, adding further fuel to that songwriting and performing desire.